-When trying to reduce \UTL{} to further unclassified UCQs, we recognized several issues.
-This lead us to introduce a similar hypothesis on Vertex-Unbalanced Triangle Detection (\UTD{}; determining whether an unbalanced tripartite graph contains triangles requires super-linear time in terms of input size).\footnote{Our triangle detection instances are \emph{vertex-unbalanced}, in constrast to a recently formulated hypothesis with the same name that is \emph{edge-unbalanced}~\cite{KopelowitzW20}, see \autoref{sec:utd-definition} for a discussion.} The \UTD{} hypothesis implies the \UTL{} hypothesis, and thus the former is easier to reduce to UCQs.
-For a discussion of why \UTD{} is a reasonable hypothesis we refer to Section~\ref{sec:utd-definition}.
+When trying to reduce \UTL{} to further unclassified UCQs, we identified several issues.
+This led us to introduce a similar hypothesis on Vertex-Unbalanced Triangle Detection (\UTD{}; determining whether an unbalanced tripartite graph contains triangles requires super-linear time in terms of input size).\footnote{Our triangle detection instances are \emph{vertex-unbalanced}, in contrast to a recently formulated hypothesis with the same name that is \emph{edge-unbalanced}~\cite{KopelowitzW20}, see \autoref{appendix:otherUTDhypothesis} for a discussion.} The \UTD{} hypothesis implies the \UTL{} hypothesis, and thus the former is easier to reduce to UCQs.
+For a discussion of why \UTD{} is a reasonable hypothesis, we refer to \autoref{sec:utd-definition}.
 We show that \UTD{} exactly captures the hardness of some family of UCQs that do not have free-connex union extensions: The \UTD{} hypothesis holds if and only if no query in this family is in $\DelayClin$.
-Thus, determining whether the \UTD{} hypothesis holds is unavoidable if we want to classify all self-join free UCQs.
-Next, we show how, assuming the \UTD{} hypothesis, we can conclude the hardness of any union of one tractable CQ and one intractable CQ that does not have a free-connex union extension.
+Thus, determining whether the \UTD{} hypothesis holds is unavoidable if we want to classify all self-join-free UCQs.
+Next, we focus on unions of two CQs.
+We show how, assuming the \UTD{} hypothesis, we can conclude the hardness of any union of one tractable CQ and one intractable CQ that does not have a free-connex union extension.
 Moreover, if \UTD{} holds, previously known hardness results apply without assuming additional hypotheses.
 This results in a dichotomy, which is our main result: a union of two self-join-free CQs is in $\DelayClin$ if and only if it has a free-connex union extension, assuming the \UTD{} hypothesis.
 For these UCQs, we conclude that the currently known algorithms cover all tractable cases that do not require a major breakthrough regarding \UTD{}.